cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Set the Screen Texture

-Width the Screen object selected, drag and drop the `ProcessedOutput` asset into the `Texture` parameter in the `Inspector` tab.
+With the Screen object still selected, drag and drop the `ProcessedOutput` asset into the `Texture` parameter in the `Inspector` tab.

 ![assign_screen_texture](\images\basic-in-game-style-transfer-tutorial\assign_screen_texture.png)